The Great British Bake Off 2020 line-up – contestants revealed - TheNewsTrace

 Instagram: @peter_bakes

 Who’s Peter?
-The youngest contestant in sequence 11, Peter’s inspiration to bake comes from the present itself!
-He has watched each sequence for the reason that first and has been baking critically since he was solely 12 years previous.
+The youngest contestant in collection 11, Peter’s inspiration to bake comes from the present itself!
+He has watched each collection because the first and has been baking significantly since he was solely 12 years outdated.

-When Peter isn’t baking, he’s both upholding the household’s love of numbers by finding out Accounting and Finance at college, or demonstrating his aggressive streak on the badminton court docket.
+When Peter isn’t baking, he’s both upholding the household’s love of numbers by finding out Accounting and Finance at college, or demonstrating his aggressive streak on the badminton courtroom.
 He has been taking part in badminton for a decade and has represented his county within the sport since 2012.

 What’s his baking model?
 He likes to honour his homeland in his cooking, utilizing Scottish substances – together with berries, whisky, oats and honey – at any time when he can.